Table of contents

 - ‘Valid’ is the default state.

-- Choose ‘Too Generic’ if nothing reasonable can be said about the pattern because it doesn’t provide any information about what might be the cause of the problem.
+- Choose ‘Too Generic’ if nothing reasonable can be said about the pattern because it doesn’t provide any information about what might be the problem.

-- Choose ‘None of the above’ if you have another reason for invalidating the pattern.
+- Choose ‘Other’ if you have another reason for invalidating the pattern and we will get back to you to ask about the reason.

 Once invalidated, it disappears from the component’s error pattern list.

-The Solution only comes after the Description has been written.
-Most of the time a Description will be enough to help the user but sometimes you have more to tell for an error pattern.
+The Solution only comes after the Title has been written.
+Most of the time a Title will be enough to help the user but sometimes you have more to tell for a pattern.
 You can think of a Solution like a wiki article for a bug: all information that might come handy for people seeing a stack trace with this error pattern.

 - explain the causes of this bug in depth